SkynationsMods/MoreBlocks/README.md

 # MoreBlocks
 MoreBlocks is a Mod Project for SkyNations Servers with the aim to provide a greater variety of decorative Blocks and generally Blocks and Items the Players have asked for.
 Comments and ideas go over here: [Sky Nations Forum Thread for this Mod](http://skynations.net/community/viewtopic.php?f=11&t=1009 "Sky Nations Forum Thread for this Mod").
 First release is planned for shortly after the release of patch SkyNations patch 0.99.
+Contributors (in no particular order): Vanto (Scripting, XML), Kirby677 (Textures), Fryor (Textures), EstEst (Textures), Aerion (Scripting, Textures, XML, Maintenance)

+Thank you everyone!

 ## Blocks and Items
 ---